remykarem/remykarem.github.io/books/src/kotlin-book/src/classes_and_objects/class_structure/lazy_property.md

 # Lazy property

-You can initialise a property lazily.
-A lazy property is like a cached property in Python.
+You can initialise a property lazily, i.e. the value will be computed only when you call it.

 ```kotlin
 class Person(val height: Float, val weight: Float) {